-The word attorney is not as commonly used in Australia as it is in other countries.
-In view of this, we find that confusion can arise when it comes to solicitors on the one hand and trademark attorneys on the other hand.
+The word attorney is not used as much in Australia as it is in other countries.
+In view of this, we find there can be confusion when it comes to the difference between solicitors on the one hand and trademark attorneys on the other hand.

 In general, a trademark attorney is qualified to advise on trademark law matters.
 For the purpose of this article, when we talk about trademark law, we refer to general laws around brand protection.

 A trademark attorney will operate within the boundaries of trademark law and for this reason, their skill set can be very specialised.
 A point that is often overlooked, is the benefit of this specialisation.
-In order to illustrate, it is a very similar to a licensed conveyancer specialising in the legal side of the purchase and sale of real property.
-A conveyancer will become very experienced in property related issues as a result of this specialisation.
-In a similar fashion, a trademark attorney will become very experienced in trademarks as result of their own specialisation.
+In order to illustrate, it is a very similar to a conveyancer specialising in the legal side of the purchase and sale of real property.
+A conveyancer may be very experienced in this area of the law, but would not advice on family issues.
+In a similar fashion, a trademark attorney can be very knowledgeable in trademarks as result of their specialisation.

 In order to point out a few examples of the types of services provided by a trademark attorney, these will generally include:

 - preparing and filing trademark applications in Australia and overseas;